Nagarjun-CS/Car_Sales_DE/README.md

 ### 🔸 Gold Layer
 - Implemented **Star Schema** with dimension and fact tables.
 - Applied **SCD Type 1** logic for slowly changing dimensions.
-- Stored in Gold zone (ADLS) in Parquet format.
+- Stored in Gold zone (ADLS) in Delta format.

 ### 🔸 Orchestration
 - Notebooks developed for: